Praqma/helmsman/docs/desired_state_specification.md

 The following options can be skipped if your kubectl context is already created and you don't want Helmsman to connect kubectl to your cluster for you.
 When using Helmsman in CI pipeline, these details are required to connect to your cluster everytime the pipeline is executed.

 - username   : the username to be used for kubectl credentials.
 - password   : an environment variable name (starting with `$`) where your password is stored.
-Get the password from your k8s admin or consult k8s docs on how to get it.
+Get the password from your k8s admin or consult k8s docs on how to get/set it.
-- clusterURI : the URI for your cluster API.
+- clusterURI : the URI for your cluster API or an environment variable containing the URI.

 Example: